University of Exeter

 EPOS software, Chip & PIN and mobile ordering.

-The University of Exeter has upgraded its Electronic Point of Sale (EPOS) system as part of a £380 million investment in facilities, designed to offer a top quality experience to staff and students.
+As part of a £380 million investment in facilities, University of Exeter were looking to upgrade their EPOS software to offer a top quality experience to staff and students.

-Thanks to MCR Systems Symphony Enterprise package, The Sunday Times University of the Year 2012-13 is now leading the way in terms of the reporting capabilities of 12 of its bars, food outlets and shops at its Exeter campuses.
-The new system means the university can see real time sales figures and better monitor stock, factors which have contributed to becoming increasingly efficient.
+Thanks to MCR Systems Symphony Enterprise package, The Sunday Times University of the Year 2012-13 is now leading the way in terms of the reporting capabilities at 12 of its bars, food outlets and shops at its Exeter campuses.
+The new system means the university can see real-time sales figures and better monitor stock, factors which have contributed to becoming increasingly efficient.